Guy Darrell: Guy Darrell Syndicate/Deep Feeling

+"I've Been Hurt" reissue

 Meantime, the song "I've Been Hurt" had once more been a US hit in 1969 for Bill Deal and the Rhondels, and this version became popular in northern soul clubs such as the Twisted Wheel.
 Roger Easterby and Des Champ were setting up their own record label, Santa Ponsa Records, and having noted the popularity of the song, made one of the new label's first issues a re-release of Darrell's 1965 recording of it, backed with the original B-side "Blessed" written by Paul Simon.
 The re-release made its way into the UK Singles Chart, earning Darrell a spot on Top of the Pops (broadcast 20 September 1973) backed by the other members of Deep Feeling.
-This despite the fact that none of them had played on the recording in question.
 The song reached a chart high of No. 12 for the week ending 29 September 1973.

 Following this belated success, Darrell resumed the use of his stage name for recordings, and made several more records with Easterby and Champ for Santa Ponsa; Deep Feeling also released one final single on the same label.
 For these releases he relinquished progressive rock and reverted to his previous style of covering more mainstream songs.
 However, no further chart success was forthcoming, and Darrell's final record release came in 1975.